AuinStudios/Rhytehm-Game-Demo/README.md

 ## (24/06/2021)
 ### im lazy this month but i managed to finish the  missing system and added some effects when u hit it and  an effect when u get a  50 combo streak

+1) im gonna  take  a break from this game because i dont know how to chart the game